When you have your cavity wall ties replaced, it can often leave nasty scars, so what do you do?

 So what can be done to avoid all this?

-This is because the steel wall ties hold the 2 sections of wall together and when they rust, as is often the case with older iron ties or steel (but not stainless), the house essentially loses its strength.
+This is because the steel wall ties hold the 2 sections of wall together and when they rust, as is often the case with older iron ties or steel (but not stainless), the house essentially loses its tensile strength, or the ability to hold the 2 sections of wall together.

 As you can see, there is a network of scars on the wall now, where the wall ties were replaced.